Gabon: Army officers say they are taking power

 His overthrow would end his family's 53-year hold on power in Gabon.

+Gabon is one of Africa's major oil producers, while nearly 90% of the country is covered by forests.

-Twelve soldiers appeared on television on Wednesday, announcing they were cancelling the results of the election and dissolving "all the institutions of the republic".
+Twelve soldiers appeared on television early on Wednesday morning, announcing they were cancelling the results of the election and dissolving "all the institutions of the republic".

-They also said the country's borders had been closed "until further notice".
+They added that the country's borders had been closed "until further notice".

+If confirmed, this would be the eighth coup in former French colonies in Africa in the past three years.

+However, most of the others have been further north, in the Sahel region where an Islamist insurgency has led to rising complaints that the democratically elected governments were failing to protect the civilian populations.

 One of the soldiers said on TV channel Gabon 24: "We have decided to defend peace by putting an end to the current regime."